Oguidan/Mock_System_Design/README.md

 - **Distributed Systems**: Examples and analyses of distributed architectures. 🌐
 - **Microservices**: Breakdown of monolithic applications into microservices. 🧩
 - **Load Balancing**: Strategies for distributing incoming network traffic across multiple servers. ⚖️

-## Interview Questions ❓
-- **Scalability and Load Balancing**
-  - How would you design a URL shortening service like bit.ly? 🔗
-  - Design a scalable system to handle millions of concurrent users. 📶
-- **Database Design**
-  - How would you design a social media feed system? 📰
-  - Design an online book store database. 📚
-- **Caching**
-  - Explain how you would implement a caching mechanism in a web application. 🗄️
-  - Design a high-throughput, low-latency cache system. ⚡

 ## Contributing 🤝
 We welcome contributions!
 If you have any improvements or new content to add, please feel free to open an issue or submit a pull request. 🛠️